ruapotato/Lavinder/docs/manual/contributing.rst

 Writing code
 ============

-To get started writing code for Qtile, check out our guide to :doc:`hacking`.
+To get started writing code for Lavinder, check out our guide to :doc:`hacking`.

 Git workflow
 ------------